 Federal Work Study Program

-The University Office of Student Financial Aid of Thomas Jefferson University is seeking on-campus and community service Federal Work Study jobs for 2013-2014.
+The University Office of Student Financial Aid of Thomas Jefferson University is seeking on-campus and community service Federal Work Study jobs.

-Benefit to the Department and University - The Federal Work Study Program provides low cost student employment to University employers and the surrounding community.
-The Federal Work Study Program provides qualified student employees to work in the department or in community based programs.
+Benefit to the Department and University - The Federal Work-Study Program provides low cost student employment to University employers and the surrounding community.
 The department or agency assumes financial responsibility for only 30% of the students' earnings.
-The Federal Work Study Program pays the remaining 70%.
-In regards to literacy programs, the work study program will fund 100% for the student working.
+The Federal Work-Study Program pays the remaining 70%.
+In regards to literacy programs, the work-study program will fund 100% for the student's wages.

-Benefit to the Community - The Federal Work Study Program will provide interested, committed, and qualified students for community based projects on and off campus.
-Work Study students can make a difference in many areas of out community by providing their time and knowledge to those who would not normally receive this care.
-Community service positions currently include the Bridging in the Gaps program and JeffREADS.
+Benefit to the Community - The Federal Work-Study Program will provide interested, committed, and qualified students for community-based projects on and off campus.
+Work-Study students can make a difference in many areas of our community by providing their time and knowledge to those who would not normally receive this care.
+Community service positions currently include the Bridging the Gaps program and JeffREADS.
 The JeffREADS Program employs students in various programs teaching literacy to elementary-aged school children.
-The Federal Work Study Program will pay students employed as elementary school literacy tutors with no cost to the employing department or community service.
+The Federal Work-Study Program will pay students employed as elementary school literacy tutors with no cost to the employing department or community agency.

 How to submit a job description: